obada-naser/reading-notes/README.md

 # reading-notes

 **Mindset is the reason why some people who has no talent or anything can achieve what they dream and ambious for.
-Hence, if someone has both mindset and talent at the same  time it can open to them**
+Hence, if someone has both mindset and talent at the same  time it can open to them a whole new world.**

 **to be always in agrowth mindset:**
 - embrace challenges
 - do more effort